 Dr. G. Annathurai is the Director of Visa Help Australia Pty Ltd, Australia.

 After completion of MPhil, he was awarded two full scholarships to pursue PhD in Plant Molecular Biology from the University of Queensland, Australia.
 He moved to Australia in 1996 to pursue PhD.
-Following his PhD, Anna worked for more than 12 years as a Research Scientist/Project Leader in Australia leading various plant molecular improvement projects.
-He is currently acting as the managing director of two research companies – Plant Genetic Solutions Pty Ltd and Trait Advancement Research Specialists.
+Following his PhD, Anna worked for more than 13 years as a Research Scientist/Project Leader in Australia leading various plant molecular improvement projects.
+He is currently acting as the director of a research company – Plant Genetic Solutions Pty Ltd.

-Anna has also completed a Graduate Certificate in Management from Southern Cross University, Australia, and a Graduate Certificate in Australian Migration Law and Practice from Griffith University, Australia.
+Anna has also completed a Graduate Certificate in Management from Southern Cross University, Australia, and a Graduate Certificate in Australian Migration Law and Practice from Griffith University, Australia with Distinction.

 - 2010 – Norman Borlaug Impact Award by Biosciences Research Division to the Molecular Pulse Breeding team